-Complainants may request to have the University issue a "No Contact" order against the accused person if that individual is a Northeastern affiliate.
-"No Contact" orders direct both the Complainant and the accused to have no contact or communications whatsoever with each other.
+Complainants may request to have the University issue a No Contact order against the accused person if that individual is a University affiliate.
+No Contact orders direct both the Complainant and the accused to have no contact or communications whatsoever with each other.
 An order prohibits direct or intentional communication or contact via phone, e-mail, instant or text messages, social media or through a third party.
 Violation of a No Contact order may result in disciplinary action being imposed on the accused.
 No Contact orders differ from restraining orders as they do not prevent the accused from being in the same building, area, etc. as the Complainant.

-8 See the Policy Prohibiting Sexual and Gender Based Harassment on page 35.
+&lt;sup>8 See the Policy Prohibiting Sexual and Gender Based Harassment on page 45.

-Complainants can make a request for a "no contact" order by contacting one of the following departments:
+Complainants can make a request for a No Contact order by contacting one of the following departments: